xdividr/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Passwordless SSH
 ****************

 Trellis works best with passwordless SSH login so do make sure you have added your public SSH key in the DreamCompute Dashboard.

-    We assume that when you first create your server you've already added your SSH key to the root account.
-Digital Ocean will add this for you when you create a droplet.
-If you don't want to use an SSH key, you will need to add the --ask-pass option each time you run the server.yml playbook.

 DreamCompute allows you to add your key in the DC Dashboard under Access & Security > Key Pairs.